 Magnetic resistance is created when a set of magnets surrounding a steel disc move closer or further from each other.
 This type of resistance is most commonly found on bikes – first popularized by Keiser, magnetic resistance has become a staple for indoor bikes like Peloton, Echelon, and more.
 In fact, the Xebex AirPlus Expert Bike 3.0 offers magnetic resistance (plus air resistance).
 The XT3 uses the same “gear shift” as the AirPlus Bike.

-In my opinion, the highest level provides decent resistance, but this sled isn't going to beat a prowler-style sled in terms of max load and resistance.
-I think it shines in longer distance/duration pushes and pulls more than max effort.
+Ultimately, even with the increased resistance, this sled (and others like it) isn’t going to beat a prowler-style sled in terms of max load and resistance.
+I think it shines in longer distance/duration pushes and pulls more than max effort, but the new kit is a big improvement.

 The second form of resistance is plate-loaded, but there’s a caveat.
 As we know, the XT3 is a sled on wheels.
 When stacking plates on the 12″ vertical post, it does little to create extra resistance as it would on a sled without wheels.
 The primary purpose of the plate peg is to ensure consistent force to the ground for a smooth experience.